-• When applying sunscreens, layering them does not give added SPF protection.
+• When applying sunscreens, layering does not give added SPF protection.
 The SPF you end up with is only the SPF of the highest sunscreen you applied.
-For example, if you apply a sunscreen with an SPF of 30 then apply one with an SPF of 25, you will only have protection of the SPF of 30.
+For example, if you apply a sunscreen with an SPF of 30 then apply one with an SPF of 25, you will solely have the protection of the SPF of 30.

 • SPF protection is on a logarithmic scale.
 This means there is a bigger difference between SPF 25 and SPF 30 than there is with SPF 30 and SPF 45.